 My 3 Wins for today help me see the forest for the trees.

 I want the top of my list to always be a short-list of the 3 most important things to achieve.
 My 3 most important results.
 My 3 most important outcomes.
-And, I want to see them at a glance.
+And I want to see them at a glance.

-How I Start My To-Do List
+How I Create My Better To-Do List

 The first thing I do is prime my mind, by doing a quick gratitude check.
 If that doesn’t work, I think of or play a favorite song.
 The point is to get my mind in a good place.
 I want to be able to think clearly without all of my priorities and demands and issues buzzing around in my head.